SimpleFinance/simplespec/README.md

 *No seriously, keep it simple.*

-**simplespec** is a thin layer of convenience over [JUnit](http://www.junit.org/), the most commonly-used test framework on the JVM. simplespec was originally written by Coda Hale and is now maintained and developed by Simple.
+**simplespec** is a thin Scala wrapper over [JUnit](http://www.junit.org/), the most commonly-used test framework on the JVM. simplespec was originally written by Coda Hale and is now maintained and developed by Simple.
+The library features extensible Hamcrest matchers, easy mocks, and other niceties.

 Requirements
 ------------

-* Scala 2.9.1 or 2.9.0-1 or 2.8.1
+* Scala 2.9.1
 * JUnit 4.10.x
 * Mockito 1.9.x